 U.S. Attorney's Office, Southern District of West Virginia

-HUNTINGTON, W.Va. – Danny Merriweather, also known as “D,” 35, of Toledo, Ohio, pleaded guilty today to being a felon in possession of a firearm.
+CHARLESTON, W.Va. – An Ohio man pleaded guilty today to being a felon in possession of a firearm.

-Merriweather is scheduled to be sentenced on August 21, 2023, and faces a maximum penalty of 10 years in prison, three years of supervised release, and a $250,000 fine.
+Snook is scheduled to be sentenced on November 17, 2022, and faces a maximum penalty of 10 years in prison, three years of supervised release, and a $250,000 fine.

-United States District Judge Robert C. Chambers presided over the hearing.
-Assistant United States Attorney Stephanie Taylor is prosecuting the case.
+Senior United States District Judge John T. Copenhaver, Jr. presided over the hearing.
+Assistant United States Attorney Ryan Blackwell is prosecuting the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case No. 2:21-cr-10.